poncj/next-rps/README.md

 3. Also specify `RPC_URL` in the .env file.

+4. Specify `REFILL_AMOUNT` as `0.001` in the .env file.
+You can change it.
+This amount will be transfered to the contract balance.

-3. Open terminal and start to execute commands:
+5. Open terminal and start to execute commands:

 This command will install all the libraries needed to deploy the contracts